bunup/typeroll/README.md

 ## How It Works

+`typeroll` generates `.d.ts` files from TypeScript sources using **TypeScript isolated declarations** via `oxc-transform`.

-`typeroll` compiles `.d.ts` files into synthetic JavaScript modules ("FakeJS") where all type-level entities are serialized into token arrays.
-Identifiers within these arrays are preserved as **live variable references**, not strings.
-This design allows Bun’s bundler to treat types as analyzable, treeshakeable bindings.
-Only *used* identifiers are preserved during bundling, while unused ones are eliminated — a process impossible with static `.d.ts` concatenation alone.
+Once `.d.ts` files are generated, `typeroll` compiles them into synthetic JavaScript modules ("FakeJS"), where all type-level constructs are converted into token arrays.
+Identifiers within these arrays are preserved as **live variable references**, not strings — enabling Bun’s bundler to track usage, apply tree-shaking, and perform name mangling safely.

-The FakeJS modules are then passed through Bun's bundler, where splitting and minification are fully supported.
-When splitting is enabled, shared types between entrypoints are extracted into discrete chunks, allowing type reuse without duplication.
-Because identifiers are actual symbols, Bun can apply deterministic name mangling, including across chunk boundaries, while retaining the correct reference graph.
+The FakeJS modules are then bundled by Bun.
+When **splitting** is enabled, shared types between entrypoints are factored into chunks, reducing duplication.
+Since type references remain symbolic, Bun is free to mangle names across modules without breaking linkage — even under aggressive minification.

-Post-bundling, each output chunk is rehydrated: token arrays are reassembled into valid `.d.ts` declarations by analyzing the resulting AST and restoring original type syntax.
-This bidirectional transformation ensures compatibility with complex type graphs while enabling aggressive optimizations at the module level.
+After bundling, each output chunk is **rehydrated**: the token arrays are parsed and reassembled into clean `.d.ts` declarations.
+This round-trip transformation preserves structure and semantics while allowing the bundler to optimize the intermediate graph as if it were runtime code.

-The result is a fully bundled `.d.ts` file (or split graph of files) that maintains semantic integrity, supports tree-shaking, respects module boundaries, and minimizes size — without relying on TypeScript's emit pipeline.
+The final result is a set of treeshaken, optionally split, and minified `.d.ts` files — emitted without using TypeScript's own emit pipeline.